Updated: 2020-08-06 by

-If you’re confused by your health care choices under Obamacare -- or if you’re having a difficult time completing an application -- there are many ways to get help.
-For example, you can call the Pennsylvania health insurance exchange for telephone support or obtain free, in-person guidance from trained assisters or “navigators.”
+If you’re confused by your health care choices under the Affordable Care Act (Obamacare) -- or if you’re having a difficult time completing an application -- there are many ways to get help.
+For example, you can call the Pennsylvania health insurance exchange for telephone support or obtain free, in-person guidance from trained enrollment counselor.
 You can also seek help from a licensed insurance agent or broker.

 - determining whether you qualify for subsidies